Hedevgare/blog/src/pages/posts/build-a-modal-with-html-css-and-javascript.md

 ---
 layout: ../../layouts/MarkdownPostLayout.astro
 title: 'Building a Modal with HTML, CSS and JavaScript'
-pubDate: 2024-08-18
+pubDate: 2024-10-06
 description: 'This tutorial guides you through building your own custom modals, perfect for displaying content, alerts or forms on wny webpage, using HTML, CSS and JavaScript.'
 author: 'Edgar Moreira'
 tags: ["CSS", "Frontend Development", "HTML", "JavaScript", "Tutorial", "Web Development"]
 ---

 A modal is very widely used in web development as a versatile UI component for displaying content or messages without redirecting users to another page.
-It appears as a pop-up window that overlays the main content, making it perfect for alerts, forms, image galleries, and more, all while keeping an interactive and seamless user experience.
+It appears as a pop-up window that overlays the main content, making it perfect for alerts, forms, image galleries, and more, all while maintaining an interactive and seamless user experience.

 ---